antonbezr/Min-Sudoku/README.md

 ### Backend

 Having a backend server for this project was necessary because generating Sudoku puzzles is very resource intensive.
 A computer can create a random Sudoku puzzle very quickly, but in order to generate a good puzzle, you must use human solving techniques to gauge difficulty.
-Furthermore, a true Sudoku is one that requires no guessing in order to find the solution.
+Furthermore, a good Sudoku is one that requires no guessing in order to find the solution.
 Therefore, it is much more logical to pre-generate many Sudoku puzzles and host them on a server.
 Additionally, the use of a server allows for users to be able to share Sudokus with friends, which was implemented in this application.

 The backend of the project is implemented using PHP and Python.
 The PHP code is stored on the server and allows users to make database requests.
 The Python code is stored locally and allows the admin to upload Sudoku puzzles to the server.
 The backend repository is hosted on Heroku and can be viewed here: https://github.com/antonbezr/Min-Sudoku-Backend.